googleapis/google-cloud-java/README.md

 `google-cloud` determines the project ID from the following sources in the listed order, stopping once it finds a value:

 1. Project ID supplied when building the service options
-2. Project ID specified by the environment variable `GCLOUD_PROJECT`
+2. Project ID specified by the environment variable `GOOGLE_CLOUD_PROJECT`
 3. App Engine project ID
 4. Project ID specified in the JSON credentials file pointed by the `GOOGLE_APPLICATION_CREDENTIALS` environment variable
 5. Google Cloud SDK project ID